 Have you ever looked at an item of clothing you like and wondered if it’s too “young” for you?
 Before 30, you probably never even thought about the concept of clothing being too “young.”
 But you ask yourself, does fashion over 30 change in any way?
 Changing your style for your age seems to be a controversial thing to do.
 Some say they do dress differently after turning 30.
 Others say they wear want they want and don’t care if it fits their age.

 I turned to some of my friends to ask them their thoughts.
 One of my very stylish friends says she’s changed how she dresses.
 She says, “I dress better now!
 I have a more contemporary style.
-My body has changed so now I choose a different fit for my clothes.
+My body has changed, so I choose a different fit for my clothes.
 I think you should adjust what you wear but still wear clothes that are pretty and in style.”

 Since you are reading this article, I imagine you want to change your clothes or style up some now that you are in your 30s.
-So, we’ll talk about 10 things to consider when choosing what you will wear to dress better in your 30s.
+So, we’ll talk about ten things to consider when choosing what you will wear to dress better in your 30s.

 Know Your Body Shape